 Swim, walk, kayak, whale watch and simply laze on the beaches.
 Explore the myriad rockpools, try your hand at catching octopus and experiment with preparing local delicacies such as sea-urchins.

 Meals are prepared for you using the finest local ingredients maintaining a ‘Slow Foods’ tradition and invoking the rich coastal trading history of this region.

 Night time on the island is quite magical.
 Settling in around traditional clay-pot burners, it’s time to enjoy a sumptuous seafood meal prepared by the cooks.
 Overhead a billion stars combine to form the Milky Way and on every side you can hear the gentle roar of the ocean as it curls around Ilha das Cobras.
 It’s just you and the island, floating in the Indian ocean.
 Bliss.

 Departures are governed by the tides and the moon cycles.
 The optimum times to travel to Ilha das Cobras are on the New Moon and the Full Moon.

-We find a maximum of 8 people is perfect, but we can make special arrangements for larger groups of 9 or 10, please email email@example.com to discuss this.
+We find a maximum of 8 people is perfect, but we can make special arrangements for larger groups of 9 or 10, please email firstname.lastname@example.org to discuss this.
+Its also a great family activity, fantastic for curious kids with energy to burn.
 Price is $550 for up to 4 people, add $125 for each additional person.